Grove Collaborative

 The good news is that you don’t need toxic substances and/or heavy perfumes of any kind to make your carpets — and by extension, your home — smell fresh again.
 Natural sprays and deodorizing powders don’t pollute your indoor air, and both work great to tackle odors.

-Learn more about natural home fragrances and what’s best for your house, family, and pets.
+Learn more about natural home fragrances and check out our collection available for order.

 So, when do you use a powder, and when do you use a spray?